conma293/CRTP/#Commands Ref.md

 even better is the - EDITF_ATTRIBUTESUBJECTALTNAME2 flag.
 As Microsoft describes, “If this flag is set on the CA, any request (including when the subject is built from Active Directory®) can have user defined values in the subject alternative name.” _This means that ANY template configured for domain authentication that also allows unprivileged users to enroll (e.g., the default User template) can be abused to obtain a certificate that allows us to authenticate as a domain admin_

+more yummy permissions to achieve this - ManageCA (aka “CA Administrator”) and ManageCertificates (aka “Certificate Manager/Officer”) permissions.

 Attack flow -